Shen-Lab/DeepAffinity/data/README.md

 	https://www.bindingdb.org/bind/chemsearch/marvin/BindingDB-TSV-Format.pdf

 	If you are trying to find the data we used for our model, you can directly look at other two folders.
-	In "baseline" folder, there will be 4 types of classes, which are channel, GPCR, ER and kinase, classified based on their biological functions.
+	In "baseline" folder, there will be 4 types of classes completely withheld from training, which are channel, GPCR, ER and kinase, classified based on their biological functions.
+These four classes constitute the "generalization" set in our manuscript.
 For other pairs, we put 70% in training set and 30% in test set.
 For each class, there are 4 files:
 	*_compound_fingerprint: fingerprint features of compounds, each one of them is a 881 digit binary number.
 	*_ic50/ec50/ki/kd: -log10(M) of label value
 	*_protein_domain: domain feature of proteins, each one of them is a 16712 digits binary number.